-This article explains the concept of Storyboard in a practical way.
+Storyboard: this article explains the concept of a Storyboard in a practical way.
 After reading it, you will understand the basics of this powerful Problem Solving tool.

 What is a Storyboard?